-Accordingly, in observing the above, there are, in my view, no unique legal issues presented by the extension or enhancement of traditional nursing or other roles and practitioners should have no concerns.
+Accordingly, in observing the above, there are, in my view, no unique legal issues presented by the extension or enhancement of traditional nursing or GP roles, and practitioners should have no concerns.

-None of the above will be news to many registered nurses, as they will immediately recognise the requirements of the Nursing and Midwifery Council (NMC) in its code of professional conduct (NMC, 2015), and the various documents seeking to explain or illustrate individual provisions of the code.
+None of the above will be news to many registered nurses, as they will immediately recognise the requirements of the Nursing and Midwifery Council (NMC) in its code of professional conduct (NMC, 2015).
+Likewise, GPs will be equally familar with the General Medical Council's (GMC) good medical practice document (GMC, 2013) and the various documents seeking to explain or illustrate individual provisions of the codes.

 A duty of care may be owed by a number of different individuals or bodies to the same patient.
 So the person who actually performs the task in question will owe a direct (or primary) duty of care to the patient.
 Further, where that task has been delegated to that person by a more experienced practitioner, on whom the overall responsibility for providing the care to that patient initially fell, he or she may also owe a direct duty of care to the patient.
-Guidance to registered nurses around delegation is again given by the NMC in the code of professional conduct and this mirrors the advice of other professional bodies to their registrants.
+Guidance to registered nurses and GPs around delegation is again given by the NMC and GMC respectively in the codes of professional conduct, and this mirrors the advice of other professional bodies to their registrants.

 Finally, the organisation employing those individuals may owe a direct duty of care to the patient concerned and be liable for what are often described as "systemic errors", such as a fault in the system surrounding the training and supervision of staff or the adequacy of staffing levels.
-Furthermore, the employing organisation may also be "vicariously liable" for the actions of its employees.
+Furthermore, the employing organisation (such as a GP, partnership or other legal body in primary care), may also be "vicariously liable" for the actions of its employees.
 This is known as secondary liability.